onzfonz/comp227/src/content/3/en/part3b.md

 >If you have never used Heroku before, you can find instructions from [Heroku documentation](https://devcenter.heroku.com/articles/getting-started-with-nodejs) or by Googling.

-Add a file called  <i>Procfile</i> to the backend project's root to tell Heroku how to start the application.
+Add a file called  *Procfile* to the backend project's root to tell Heroku how to start the application.

 ```bash
 web: node index.js
 ```

-Create a Git repository in the project directory, and add <i>.gitignore</i> with the following contents
+Create a Git repository in the project directory, and add *.gitignore* with the following contents

 ```bash
 node_modules
 ```

 Create a Heroku account at <https://devcenter.heroku.com/>.
-Install the Heroku package using the command: npm install -g heroku.
+Install the Heroku package using the command: `npm install -g heroku`.
-Create a Heroku application with the command <i>heroku create</i>, commit your code to the repository and move it to Heroku with the command <i>git push heroku main</i>.
+Create a Heroku application with the command `heroku create`, commit your code to the repository and move it to Heroku with the command `git push heroku main`.

 If everything went well, the application works:

 ![live site screenshot of api/notes showing JSON](../../images/3/25ea.png)

-If not, the issue can be found by reading the heroku logs with the command <i>heroku logs</i>.
+If not, the issue can be found by reading the heroku logs with the command `heroku logs`.

 >**NB** At least in the beginning it's good to keep an eye on the heroku logs at all times.
-The best way to do this is with command <i>heroku logs -t</i> which prints the logs to console whenever something happens on the server.
+The best way to do this is with command `heroku logs -t` which prints the logs to console whenever something happens on the server.
 >
->**NB** If you are deploying from a git repository where your code is not on the main branch (i.e. if you are altering the [notes repo](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-2) from the last lesson) you will need to run *git push heroku HEAD:master*.
+>**NB** If you are deploying from a git repository where your code is not on the main branch (i.e. if you are altering the [notes repo](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-2) from the last lesson) you will need to run `git push heroku HEAD:master`.
-If you have already done a push to heroku, you may need to run *git push heroku HEAD:main --force*.
+If you have already done a push to heroku, you may need to run `git push heroku HEAD:main --force`.

 The frontend also works with the backend on Fly.io or Heroku.
-You can check this by changing the backend's address on the frontend to be the backend's address in Fly.io/Heroku instead of <i><http://localhost:3001></i>.
+You can check this by changing the backend's address on the frontend to be the backend's address in Fly.io/Heroku instead of [localhost:3001](http://localhost:3001).

 The next question is, how do we deploy the frontend to the Internet?
 We have multiple options.
 Let's go through one of them next.

 ### Frontend production build

-So far we have been running React code in <i>development mode</i>.
+So far we have been running React code in **development mode**.
 In development mode the application is configured to give clear error messages, immediately render code changes to the browser, and so on.

 When the application is deployed, we must create a [production build](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build) or a version of the application which is optimized for production.

-A production build of applications created with <i>create-react-app</i> can be created with the command [npm run build](https://github.com/facebookincubator/create-react-app#npm-run-build-or-yarn-build).
+A production build of applications created with *create-react-app* can be created with the command [npm run build](https://github.com/facebookincubator/create-react-app#npm-run-build-or-yarn-build).

-**NOTE:** at the time of writing (20th January 2022) create-react-app had a bug that causes the following error *TypeError: MiniCssExtractPlugin is not a constructor*
+**NOTE:** at the time of writing (20th January 2022) create-react-app had a bug that causes the following error `TypeError: MiniCssExtractPlugin is not a constructor`

 A possible fix is found [here](https://github.com/facebook/create-react-app/issues/11930).
-Add the following to the file <i>package.json</i>
+Add the following to the file *package.json*

 ```json
 {